0xAtrotos/violarisgeorge.github.io/resources.md

 ## Resources

 Link digest curated for your reading pleasure.
+I study all resources I share, if you're up for a discussion please [contact me](mailto:violarisgeorge@gmail.com).

 ### Interesting findings
 - [How to make a mint: The cryptography of anonymous electronic cash](nsamint.html) - (NSA document)